Hodan Nalayeh Secondary School: Academics

-French Immersion
+French immersion

 Hodan Nalayeh Secondary School is one of six schools in the York District to offer a French immersion curriculum.
 Upon successful completion of the requisite French Immersion courses, students are eligible to receive a French Immersion Certificate.

 Advanced Placement

 Hodan Nalayeh Secondary School offers the Advanced Placement Program to its students.
 The school offers AP courses in Science (Chemistry, Biology and Physics), English, History and Math (Advanced functions, Calculus and Vectors).
 Like other AP programs, students who complete the Grade 12 AP courses are eligible to write the AP exam.

 Extracurricular activities

-Radio Station
+Radio station

 Hodan Nalayeh Secondary School is home to 90.7 RAV-FM, one of four licensed high school radio stations in Ontario and part of Hodan Nalayeh Secondary School's broadcasting course.

 Building

 Architecturally, Hodan Nalayeh Secondary School has a modern exterior and interior design.
 The school consists of a three-storey building and portables.
-The building's first floor consists of the main lobby, principal stage, and cafeteria.
+The building's first floor consists of the main lobby, principal stage, 2 gymnasiums, and the cafeteria.
 The second floor houses the library and the radio station.